 - Tailor the specific forecast you use to your business and

-- Plan for fluctuations, both minor and major.
+- Take into account seasonality and/or plan for fluctuations, both minor and major.

 Follow the tips below to make your forecast as strong as it can be.